nelso0/barbotine-arbitrage-bot/README.md

 * ```<exchanges list>``` = the exchanges you want the bot to scan the orderbooks on, among all the [CCXT-compatible exchanges](https://github.com/ccxt/ccxt).
 From a 2 exchanges minimum, up to an unlimited number.
 Don't forget to configure the exchanges in [exchange_config.py](exchange_config.py).

+Note: as the bot needs to buy assets before getting started (it's necessary in order to operate without transfer between exchanges, read more [here](https://medium.com/@barbotine/how-to-exploit-arbitrage-opportunities-using-python-in-centralized-exchanges-like-binance-or-kucoin-805b5bf7b2f2)), if the pair you have chosen looses in value, you'll end up losing money when rebalancing.
+To avoid that, I created a delta-neutral feature that places a short order to "hedge" and counterbalance the purchase of coins by the bot.
+You can enable this feature in [exchange_config.py](exchange_config.py).

 Examples:

 ```sh